 - Non-invasive Osteopathic Manipulation- Since the removal of the gallbladder does not guarantee relief from biliary dyskinesia symptoms; this option should be seriously considered.
 Osteopathy is a form of medicine that focuses on the physical manipulation of muscle and bones.
 Make sure that you choose a doctor of osteopathy specializing in osteopathic manipulation rather than regular medicine.
 You can also consult with a good chiropractor if you have one in your area.

 - Antispasmodics – Antispasmodics may also be an alternative route for treatment as these drugs help treat muscle spasms of the biliary system.
 However, people with GERD must be wary about taking these as antispasmodics may worsen it.

 - Reduce stress – Addressing the stress in your life or how your body responds to stress is also worth considering.
-The gallbladder is muscle that needs to contract and relax during appropriate times and tension in the body can hinder this.
-Natural herbal teas abound tauting relaxation benefits including Chamomile and Vervain.
+The gallbladder is a muscle that needs to contract and relax during appropriate times and tension in the body can hinder this.
+Natural herbal teas like Chamomile and Vervain may support relaxation.
 Meditation techniques and yoga postures are also helpful.
 Adaptogen also helps with the way the body responds to stress.

 - Biliary Dyskinesia Diet – A healthy gallbladder diet, similar to that for any gallbladder disease, must be strictly followed to prevent the recurrence of symptoms and minimize the pain.
 A diet high in carbohydrates and fats (i.e. the usual diet) results in fat infiltration of the organs, causing chronic inflammation and tissue damage.
 For details on what to eat and what cannot be taken, please click here.